Benchmarking LLMs' Judgments with No Gold Standard: Experiment: Validating GEM's Effectiveness

-The SMDs shown in Tabel~\ref{table:combined} demonstrate that LMexaminer has significant score increases after all three manipulations, indicating its lack of manipulation-resistance.
+\textbf{Statistics and Results.} The SMDs shown in Table~\ref{table:combined} demonstrate that LMexaminer has significant score increases after all three manipulations, indicating its lack of manipulation-resistance.
 In contrast, GEM and GEM-S exhibit no significant score increase across these manipulations.
 Furthermore, comparing SMDs after degradations and manipulations in Table~\ref{table:combined}, we observe that the scores of GEM and GEM-S decrease less after manipulations compared to degradations, indicating that manipulations result in less information loss than degradations.